-As founder and chairman of the Board Diversity Institute, a non-profit dedicated to promoting Hispanic leadership at the top levels of the most powerful companies in the world, Schneider is helping Hispanic professionals prepare themselves to serve on non-profit, private company, corporate, and government boards.
+As founder and chairman of the Renaissance Dinners, an initiative dedicated to developing and advancing diverse in top leadership, Schneider is helping Hispanic professionals prepare themselves to serve on non-profit, private company, corporate, and government boards.

 Schneider’s journey from high school dropout to a business leader was paved with hard work.

 Schneider’s restaurant work cleaning toilets, serving, and busing at four different restaurants after dropping out his sophomore year of high school continued for the next seven years.

 It was in this time that Schneider rededicated himself to his education in the San Diego area of California where he grew up.

 He studied for nine of the next 14 years beginning at a community college, then getting his bachelors and masters degrees from San Diego State.

 “It was a pivotal time in my life,” he said.

 It was in his days working as a dishwasher while paying his way through college that he garnered his thirst for helping others, and joined national Hispanic organizations in an effort to mentor and empower Latinos on their own journeys to success for more than the past 20 years.

-He is also the special editor of his own magazine edition entitled Latino Leaders Board Edition, which publishes once a year and is now the gold standard for identifying the nation’s All-Star lineup of Latino board candidates as well as Latino board members of some of the biggest names of the Fortune 1000 companies.
+He is also the special editor of the Latino Leaders Corporate Edition, which he started in 2008, publishes once a year, and is now the gold standard for identifying the nation’s All-Star lineup of Latino board candidates as well as Latino board members of some of the biggest names of the Fortune 1000 companies.

 “To me success is the fulfillment of one’s purpose, and for me there are five steps of success -- purpose, goals, plans, action, and results, which are measured by how well you are fulfilling your purpose in life,” Schneider said.